EVerest/everest-core/doc/config_service/README.md

   * (Final) implementation of DeviceModelStorage as part of everest-core (OCPP201 module)
   * A reference of this class will be passed to libocpp's ChargePoint constructor
   * Differentiates between externally and internally managed variables

+## Variable attributes and variable characteristics for externally managed variables

+There is some extra (metadata) information in the variable attributes and characteristics that are specific for OCPP, like the support of monitoring, component and instance name.
+Maybe also the possible allowed values, but that is something that can be shared as well.
+An example is language: which languages the UI supports.
+This metadata can still be managed by libocpp, or we can choose to let everest core manage the information.

+In case it is managed by libocpp, all metadata / information has to be included in the component config schema.
+All information will be added to the database, and the value will be empty in the database and can be requested via ComposedDeviceModelStorage.
+Advantage of this is that we only have one directory with component schema's and all metadata is stored in one place.
+Drawback is that we are not be able to change or read the metadata for a specific 'config item', like the 'MaxSet' or 'Target' value, or the possible allowed values.

+In case (some of) the metadata for the externally managed variables is also stored in everest core, the DeviceModelStorage interface must be extended with some more calls and the EverestDeviceModelStorage needs to keep more information about the values / variables than everest core currently does.
+We can still have a component config so we know which Variable / config item belongs to wich Component, but the other metadata must be requested via the interface.
+Advantage of this is that we give everest core maximum control over those config items / variables.
+Drawback is that we have to extend the interface and implementation quite a bit and there are a lot more changes involved.

 ## Next steps to adjust OCPP2.0.1 and libocpp